th2-net/th2-rpt-data-provider/README.md

 - `timeLimit` - number, unix timestamp in milliseconds - Sets the maximum time offset from startTimestamp to which the search will be performed.
 Defaults to `6000000` (100 minutes).

 - `FILTERS`:
 - `attachedMessageId` - Filters the events that are linked to the specified message id.
-Parameters: `values` - text, `negative` - boolean
+Parameters: `values` - text, `negative` - boolean.
+If `true`, will match events that do not match those specified attached message id.
+If `false`, will match the events by their attached message id.
+Defaults to `false`.
 - `name` - Will match the events which name contains one of the given substrings.
-Parameters: `values` - text, accepts multiple values, case-insensitive, `negative` - boolean.
+Parameters: `values` - text, accepts multiple values, case-insensitive, `negative` - boolean - If `true`, will match events that do not match those specified `name`.
+If `false`, will match the events by their `name`.
+Defaults to `false`.
 - `type` - Will match the events which type contains one of the given substrings.
-Parameters: `values` - text, accepts multiple values, case-insensitive, `negative` - boolean.
+Parameters: `values` - text, accepts multiple values, case-insensitive, `negative` - boolean - If `true`, will match events that do not match those specified `type`.
+If `false`, will match the events by their `type`.
+Defaults to `false`.

 `http://localhost:8080/search/sse/messages` - create a sse channel of messages that matches the filter.
 Accepts following query parameters:
 - `startTimestamp` - number, unix timestamp in milliseconds - Sets the search starting point. **Required**.
 - `stream` - text, accepts multiple values - Sets the stream ids to search in.
 Case-sensitive. **Required**.
-- `negativeTypeFilter` - boolean - If `true`, will match messages that do not match those specified in `type`.
-If `false`, will match the messages by their full type name.
-Defaults to `false`.
 - `searchDirection` - `next`/`previous` - Sets the lookup direction.
 Can be used for pagination.
 Defaults to `next`.
 - `resultCountLimit` - number - Sets the maximum amount of messages to return.
 Defaults to `100`.
 - `timeLimit` - number, unix timestamp in milliseconds - Sets the maximum time offset from startTimestamp to which the search will be performed.
 Defaults to `6000000` (100 minutes).

 - `FILTERS`:

 - `attachedEventIds` - Filters the messages that are linked to the specified event id.
 Parameters: `values` - text, accepts multiple values, `negative` - boolean.
+If `true`, will match messages that do not match those specified attached event id.
+If `false`, will match the messages by their attached event id.
+Defaults to `false`.
 - `type` - Will match the messages by their full type name.
-Parameters: `values` - text, accepts multiple values, case-insensitive, `negative` - boolean.
+Parameters: `values` - text, accepts multiple values, case-insensitive, `negative` - boolean - If `true`, will match messages that do not match those specified `type`.
+If `false`, will match the messages by their `type`.
+Defaults to `false`.
 - `body` - Will match the messages by their parsed body.
-Parameters: `values` - text, accepts multiple values, case-insensitive, `negative` - boolean.
+Parameters: `values` - text, accepts multiple values, case-insensitive, `negative` - boolean - If `true`, will match messages that do not match those specified `body`.
+If `false`, will match the messages by their `body`.
+Defaults to `false`.

 Elements in channel match the format sse: